hardrock100/hardrock100.github.io/docs/runners_manual_2021/safety.md

 **First Aid**

-If you encounter a person who is injured, first GET HELP through official race channels, then keep the victim warm.
+If you encounter a person who is injured, first GET HELP through official run channels, then keep the victim warm.
 All aid stations are staffed by at least an EMT, have a first aid kit, and have radio communication.

 Additionally, each runner carries a SPOT tracker which is used to pinpoint their location at all times.
 A SOS signal via the SPOT can be triggered by ____________.

 Most medical problems will be relatively minor: sunburn, blisters, sprains, abrasions, and fatigue.
 In the later stages of the run, runners may also be dehydrated, fatigued, nauseated and/or hallucinating.
 Stretches between aid stations can last 6 hours or more.
-Be aware of these factors as you plan for your race.
+Be aware of these factors as you plan for your run.

 **Search and Rescue**

 All Search and Rescue missions are initiated by the Run Director.

 Hardrock purchases a CORSAR Card (Colorado Search and Rescue) for every runner.
-They will be available at Runner Check-In.
+These will be available at Runner Check-In.
 It is highly recommended that crews and pacers also purchase a CORSAR Card.

 All runners are required to carry a run-provided GPS Tracking device from [MAProgress](http://maprogress.com/).
 This will facilitate our efforts to locate and access you more efficiently in a Search and Rescue operation.
+Training on the operations of this device will be provided prior to the run as part of packet pickup.

 **Dropping Out**